Sign up for the DPO Europe Newsletter

 Training and support of the working group on the implementation of the GDPR based on the ISO27701 or Nymity Privacy Accountability Framework.

-Obviously, if you’ve got to this point, whether to implement the GDPR or not is definitely out of question.
+If you’ve got to this point, whether to implement the GDPR or not is definitely out of the question.
 Let’s talk about the specific actions a company needs to take in order to comply.

-GDPR-compliance is, first of all, the alignment of a company’s business processes in accordance with the rules of the Regulation.
-According to the international ISO standard, implementation of the GDPR includes the following measures.
+GDPR-compliance is the alignment of a company’s business processes under the rules of the Regulation.
+According to the international ISO standard you need to take these measures to comply:

-1. Identify the context of a company, determine the needs of it with regard to protection of personal data, as well as the persons involved and interested in this and the scope of work.
-In other words, it is necessary to check the map, select allies and formulate a goal.
+1. Identify the context of the company’s business and determine its needs with regard to protection of personal data.
+Also identify the people who either shall be involved or are interested in tpersonal data pritection.
+Determine the scope of work.
+In other words, it is necessary to check the roadmap, select allies and formulate a goal.

-2. Enlist the support of the company’s management (and here we tell how to convince the boss to give money for the implementation of the GDPR), since an extensive change in the processes and significant costs will be needed.
-What is more, it is not uncommon for companies to limit their marketing activities and make do with less volume of personal data.
+2. Enlist the support of the company’s management.
+It is crucial, since an extensive change in the processes and significant costs are likely to follow.
+What is more, it’s not uncommon for companies to limit their marketing activities and cary them out with less volume of personal data.
+Make sure that the management is aware of this.

-3. Plan measures for protection of personal data, determine the areas of responsibility of various departments and employees.
+3. Plan personal data protection measures.
+Determine the areas of responsibility of various departments and employees.

-4. At the start agree on how the effectiveness of personal data protection program will be assessed.
-Which means, you have to indicate success markers, KPIs.
+4. Agree on how you will assess the effectiveness of personal data protection program.
+It means, you have to indicate success markers and KPIs.

-5. Conduct an inventory of personal data and information systems by filling out the register of personal data processing activities under Art.
-30 GDPR (RoPA).
+5. Conduct an inventory of personal data and information systems.
+Fill out the register of personal data processing activities under article 30 GDPR (RoPA).

-6. Assess the risks for your company in connection with the GDPR (fines, loss of contracts, difficulties in certain markets, customer loyalty).
+6. Assess the risks for your company.
+They arise as a result of being subject to GDPR (fines, loss of contracts, difficulties in certain markets, customer loyalty).
 Determine which processes (personal data processing) create most of these risks.

-7. Develop local regulatory acts (information privacy and security policies) based on the level of risks, type of business, corporate culture, organizational structure, market, needs and other characteristics of the company.
+7. Draft required privacy documents (information privacy and security policies).
+Their content shall correspond the level of risks, type of business, corporate culture, organizational structure, etc.

-1. Ensure a proper level of the company’s information security.
-For this reason, it is necessary not only to develop a regulation on information security, but also:
+Ensure a proper level of the company’s security measures.
+It’s of the utmost importance not only to develop a regulation on information security, but also to:

 2. organise processes of information assets control;